jmeinerz/rebasing-hook/README.md

 # Installation

-## Add the hooks to a project
+## Adding it to an existing project

-Simply copy all files under this repository's `/hooks` folder to your `.git/hooks` in your project.
+Simply copy all files under this repository's `/hooks` folder to your project's `.git/hooks` folder.

-## Add to your default Git initialisation
+## Adding it to your default Git initialisation

 You can copy the hooks to your Git template folder and they will be automatically setup every time you run `git init`.
 If you don't have a template folder set, the